drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

     * Output: the dictionary (unseen but relevant QA -AT terms) (Data item 4).

   - Step 3.5.
 Putting the unseen but relevant QA-AT terms to strengthen the training classifiers.
-    * Step execution and Feature selection and Machine learning methods are same to Step 2.
+    * Step execution and Feature selection and Machine learning methods are the same to Step 2.
     * Input: Data item 8.
-    * Output: results of experiment (Data item 6).
+    * Output: results of the experiment (Data item 6).

 # Code
-* `Crawler for architectural posts.py` for mining archietctural architectural posts and other potential QA-AT posts.
+* `Crawler for architectural posts.py` for mining architectural posts and other potential QA-AT posts.

 * `experiments.py`
 for running the classification experiments.